 Ideally, peers will be able to meet at their dialysis facility.
 If a separate meeting area is identified within the dialysis facility, ensure that peers feel comfortable and the area is as private as possible.
 It is also acceptable for peers to meet outside of the facility, if this is more convenient.
 Some ideas on outside locations include, coffee shops, local parks, church halls, or library social rooms, etc. Peers should always mutually agree on the meeting location and meet in a quiet, yet publicly accessible area.
 Peers should never agree to meet at each other’s homes.

-Perhaps one of the greatest rewards of the ESRD Network Peer Mentoring Program is the potential a make a positive difference in someone’s life.
+Perhaps one of the greatest rewards of the Kidney Connection Patient Peer Mentoring Program is the potential to a make a positive difference in someone’s life.
 Through collaboration and partnership between dialysis facilities and ESRD Networks, the ESRD Network Peer Mentoring Program provides the opportunity for healthcare professionals and patient peers to make a difference in the quality of life of people with kidney disease.
 While this toolkit cannot possibly contain all the answers to creating a successful peer mentoring program, it does provide the framework for Networks and facilities to consistently advance a national approach to peer mentoring within their service areas.